JonesHenrik/UltimatePortfolioApp/README.md

 # UltimatePortfolioApp

 Learning to build one complete app using SwiftUI, Core Data, StoreKit, Widgets, Spotlight, and more.
 Along the way you'll learn about testing, localization, documentation, architecture, and other key techniques.

+This is of course with support from Paul Hudson's Hacking with Swift course.